EXCLUSIVE-U.S. government's boxed food aid promise falls short

 "We're getting about 60% of what we were told we would get," said Brian Greene, CEO of the Houston Food Bank, in an email.
 "Some of it was vendors couldn't do what they said they would do."

 The USDA representative, who asked not to be named, said the agency is continuing to review food deliveries to ensure quality and safety standards.
 USDA canceled two contracts within the first few weeks of the program, and did not renew 16 others.
-The agency representative did not comment on the June 30 delivery shortfall.
+The agency representative did not comment on the June 30 delivery shortfall, but said that unused funds from the program's initial contract period would be available for future purchases.

 The Trump administration announced up to $3 billion for the Food Box program in April as part of a broader aid initiative for farmers.